Buying Your Home at the Best Price

 1) Get Pre-Approved from a Mortgage Lender

 That is the process of finding out what a mortgage lender will allow you, the home buyer, to borrow based upon income and down payment amounts.
 It gives you an idea of what you can afford so go to a tried and trusted professional.
-A good Realtor® will need a pre-approval in hand for when you are ready to make an offer on a home.
-Always make sure the mortgage lender will document the amount you can afford and send it to your Realtor®.
+A good Real Estate Agent will need a pre-approval in hand for when you are ready to make an offer on a home.
+Always make sure the mortgage lender will document the amount you can afford and send it to your Real Estate Agent.

-2) Talk to your Realtor® about what you want in a home
+2) Talk to your Real Estate Agent about what you want in a home

-It is important that your Realtor understands your needs, affordable price points, work distances, family situation, desired location and much more in order to do the best job for you.
+It is important that your agent understands your needs, affordable price points, work distances, family situation, desired location and much more in order to do the best job for you.

 3) Picture Your Home